(a) The following rules apply to any bond required:

 (4) The bond of the conservator may be proceeded against until liability under the bond is exhausted.

-(b) In lieu of executing and filing a bond, the conservator may request that access to certain assets of the protected person be blocked.
+(b) In lieu of executing and filing a bond, the conservator may request that access to certain assets of the person subject to conservatorship be blocked.
 The court may grant the request if sufficient evidence is filed with the court to establish that those assets are being held in a manner that prevents the conservator from accessing the assets without a specific court order or the court finds that the manner in which the assets are held is sufficient to protect the assets.
 To the extent that assets not placed in blocked accounts are expected to be at least $10,000, the bond requirement under paragraph (a) applies.

 (c) A proceeding may not be brought against a surety on any matter as to which an action or proceeding against the primary obligor is barred.